top of page

 St Joseph's - Thame

-Homily for the Twenty-eighth Sunday in Ordinary Time, Year C
+Homily for the First Sunday of Advent, Year A

 St Joseph's - Thame